 Written by Duane Storey

 I live a fortunate life.
 I have a profession that effectively lets me work from anywhere in the world, all while making an income generally in North American dollars.
-Popularized by such ‘visionaries’ as Tim Ferris, my lifestyle, and the lifestyle of potentially a billion people by the year 2035, is likely a new world norm.
-No longer are people like me stuck in offices – we can get on airplanes and work from anywhere in the world – from the remote jungles of Vietnam, to the beautiful mountains of Spain’s Canary Islands, to the wineries within a few stone’s throw from Table Mountain in Cape Town, South Africa.
+Popularized by such ‘visionaries’ as Tim Ferriss, my lifestyle, and the lifestyle of potentially a billion people by the year 2035, is likely a new world norm.
+No longer are people like me stuck in offices – we can get on airplanes and work from anywhere in the world – from the remote jungles of Vietnam to the beautiful mountains of Spain’s Canary Islands, to the wineries within a few stone’s throws from Table Mountain in Cape Town, South Africa.
 All it takes is an airplane ride and we are off visiting somewhere new.

 Over the last ten years, I’ve visited over 44 countries.
 It’s been a life-changing experience, and I’m truly humbled by all I’ve learned and encountered by traveling the world.
 But it’s also not lost on me that I’m changing and damaging the very aspects of this world I cherish.
 Tourism in many ways is the anti-thesis to travel – we tend to explore a place in a non-sustainable way, tarnishing the very culture we are there to observe.

 This is why many areas of the world are starting to clamp down on tourism – Machu Picchu in Peru is restricting travelers, Maya Bay in Thailand is effectively closed, Amsterdam is pulling back on advertisements, and Venice is soon going to restrict accommodation and overnighters in the city centre.

 All of this points to one glaring fact – travel is not sustainable, and by continuing to partake in it, we are damaging the very things we hold dear.